- AustraliaNorth AmericaWorld

 - All Market Outlook Reports

-Investors may be wondering where they can ride out a recession-induced stock market storm.
-While many stocks may be a risky gamble, top-performing dividend stocks offer less volatility, higher returns and stable passive income.
+While many stocks may be a risky gamble, dividend stocks can offer less volatility, higher returns and stable passive income.

 But what are dividend stocks?
 Here the Investing News Network offers investors insight into this type of investment vehicle, including the pros and cons of investing in dividend stocks, which dividend stocks may offer the best value, the safety of dividend aristocrat investments and the most useful metrics for evaluating dividend stocks.